Short-beaked echidna: Description

 Numerous physiological adaptations aid the lifestyle of the short-beaked echidna.
 Because the animal burrows, it must tolerate very high levels of carbon dioxide in inspired air, and will voluntarily remain in situations where carbon dioxide concentrations are high.
 It can dig up to a metre into the ground to retrieve ants or evade predators, and can survive with low oxygen when the area is engulfed by bushfires.
 The echidna can also dive underwater, which can help it to survive sudden floods.
 During these situations, the heart rate drops to around 12 beats per minute, around one-fifth of the rate at rest.
 This process is believed to save oxygen for the heart and brain, which are the most sensitive organs to such a shortage; laboratory testing has revealed the echidna's cardiovascular system is similar to that of the seal.
 Following the devastation of a bushfire, echidnas can compensate for the lack of food by reducing their daytime body temperature and activity through use of torpor, for a period of up to three weeks.

 The echidna's optical system is an uncommon hybrid of both mammalian and reptilian characteristics.
 The cartilaginous layer beneath the sclera of the eyeball is similar to that of reptiles and avians.
 The small corneal surface is keratinised and hardened, possibly to protect it from chemicals secreted by prey insects or self-impalement when it rolls itself up, which has been observed.
 The echidna has the flattest lens of any animal, giving it the longest focal length.
 This similarity to primates and humans allows it to see distant objects clearly.
 Unlike placental mammals, including humans, the echidna does not have a ciliary muscle to distort the geometry of the lens and thereby change the focal length and allow objects at different distances to be viewed clearly; the whole eye is believed to distort, so the distance between the lens and retina instead changes to allow focusing.
 The visual ability of an echidna is not great, and it is not known whether it can perceive colour; however, it can distinguish between black and white, and horizontal and vertical stripes.
 Eyesight is not a crucial factor in the animal's ability to survive, as blind echidnas are able to live healthily.

 Its ears are sensitive to low-frequency sound, which may be ideal for detecting sounds emitted by termites and ants underground.
-The pinnae are obscured and covered by hair, so predators cannot grab them in an attack, and prey or foreign material cannot enter, although ticks are known to reside there.
+The pinnae are obscured and covered by hair, predators therefore cannot grab them in an attack, and prey or foreign material cannot enter, although ticks are known to reside there.
 The macula of the ear is very large compared to other animals, and is used as a gravity sensor to orient the echidna.
 The large size may be important for burrowing downwards.